donallw/IDD-Final-Project/README.md

 ## Cardboard Prototyping

+We decided that we needed to design the pill release mechanism first, before we considered involving facial recognition and user interaction.
+We built a cardboard prototype to test this behaviour.

 ###  Design 1

 After considering all design methods discussed above we selected the 2nd prototype design to observe further.
 We created a cardboard prototype that uses a turstile mechanism to deliver the pills. the prototype is demonstrated in the video below.